katahiromz/VeySicK/README.md

 # VeySicK - Virtual BASIC Environment

 VeySicK is software that creates a BASIC environment like that of old personal computers.
-You can experience the old-fashioned BASIC environment on Windows, Linux, etc.
+You can experience the old-fashioned BASIC environment on Windows.

 It is free software, so you can use it for free.
 Please refer to the manual for details.

+## Supported environments

+- Windows XP and later

 ## License